X901/GenericRESTClient/README.md

-## GenericRESTClint
+## GenericRESTClient

 This is a simple project will help you make a RESTFull API Reguest using Decodable and Encodable

-What you need to do is copying and pasting `GenericRESTClint.swift` to your project
+What you need to do is copying and pasting `GenericRESTClient.swift` to your project

 for **Get** reguest use **getGenericData**